 During 2018 the first phase of the Agile working programme was completed with mobile devices rolled out to all affected employees and a reduction in office space requirements in Grafton House.
-Vacated space has been leased generating an annual saving in service charges of £27,876 and an annual revenue of £94,720.
+Vacated space has been leased generating an annual saving in service charges of £27,876 and an annual revenue of

+£94,720.
 During 2019/20, the second phase of the Agile Working programme was successfully implemented with the roll out of Office 365 and Skype for Business.
-This programme has enabled the Council to keep working during the Coronavirus outbreak which began at the end of the 2019/20 year.
+This programme has enabled the Council to keep working during the Coronavirus outbreak which began at the end of the 2019/20 year and continued throughout the year 20/21.